leonzhu42/Automobin/README.md

 To build the project, Emgu CV support is needed.

 This project is a part of a high school student's innovation project.
-To use any part of the project, please cite "Zhu Zeyu, Li Guangwei".
+To use any part of the project, please cite "Zhu Zeyu, Li Guangwei, No.2 High School Attached to East China Normal University".